 The Estonian economy is extremely open: many companies export their entire production and a very large proportion of consumer goods is imported.
 People tend to check the place of production only in the case of some foodstuffs.
 Estonia has close export and import ties with its neighbours, but on a smaller scale it trades with at least half the countries in the world.
 A notable quantity of goods comes from China alone.

 Today’s Estonia is a developed country as the result of a quarter-century of work.
-Excluding small countries and territories with varying legal status, Estonia ranks 37th among the world’s wealthiest countries (the GDP and the PPP per capita out of 175 countries).
 Of countries that used to be wealthy in the 20th century, we have left Argentina, who was one of the richest countries in the first half of the 20th century, considerably far behind while countries that used to be poorer per capita such as Singapore, South Korea, Ireland, Taiwan and Hong Kong have gained considerable headway compared with Estonia.

 It is difficult to say where Estonia belonged in the interim (during the Soviet occupation), because the measurement system was different.
 It was not rich but was still one of the wealthiest countries among those with a similar history.
 However, Estonia’s past position in economic prosperity rankings is not that important anyway.
 Most of us never wanted to live in such a country, be it rich or poor.

 This is a lightly edited and shortened version of the article originally published in Diplomaatia magazine.
-Cover: Estonian employees of kolkhoz Kalevipoeg on a trip to Muhu island in the 1970s (the image is illustrative).
+Cover: Estonian employees of kolkhoz Kalevipoeg on a trip to Muhu island in the 1970s. * This article was originally published on 5 March 2018 and lightly edited on 19 August 2021.